openfoodfacts/recipe-estimator-metrics/README.md

 [Recipe Estimator](https://github.com/openfoodfacts/recipe-estimator) is a new model that uses linear solving to find the most likely quantity of each ingredient based on how close the sum of the nutrients of each ingredient matches the nutritional facts table listed on the product.

 Once Recipe Estimator runs in your dev environment, you can use the recipe_estimator_localhost model in the metrics framework.

+## PEFAP estimator model

+[PEFAP estimator]() is a based-on Monte-Carlo algorithm tool that estimates the environmental impact of a given product, based on its ingredients

+To execute this model, you need :

+1) To install the PEFAP package in the root of this deposit :

+2) To execute the following command :

+python scripts/run_model_on_input_test_sets.py "you\path\to\python.exe;models/pefap_estimator_localhost.py" test-sets/results/pefap_estimator/ test-sets/input/pick_a_test

 # Usage